 b.
 Also uses the following terms:

-○ Impartation of or for
+○ Impartation of

 c.
 Commonly used in the context of people “passing on” or “imparting” a special gift or supernatural power to another person (such as a gift of healing or a gift of prophecy).